What is Business Process Testing (BPT)? – Example

 Micro Focus Business Process Testing Business Process Testing Tool (Micro Focus BPT)

-Micro Focus Business Process Testing is industry’s first complete role-based test automation tool that enables SMEs to build, data-drive, execute and document test the use of any programming language.
+Micro Focus Business Process Testing is the industry’s first complete role-based test automation tool that enables SMEs to build, data-drive, execute and document test the use of any programming language.

 Learn more about Micro Focus Business Process Testing Software here.